Drekkg/bug-alert-frontend66/README.md

 ![wireframe 2](src/assets/wireframe2.png)

-The final design deviated quite substantially from the early wireframes.
+The final design deviated substantially from the early wireframes.

 **Typography**